keith-aykira/DTMFToPulse/README.md

 At the top of the file is a set of hash defines that control the behaviour when hang ups occur, how quickly it tries to Pulse dial and whether it holds HIGH or LOW when idle.

 Below the configs is a section controlling the various timing presets.

+#LCD Display
+The code will support a i2c 16x2 LCD display, how to wire it up is at the top of the code.
+The display is split into four areas: top left quadrant is for status messages, top right is for a count of callers so far, bottom left is what was dialled with a little ^ pointer showing you where the Pulsing has got to and bottom right shows the current state machine state.
+The backlight will come on for 60 seconds after the last change, so makes it very easy to see activity from a distance.

+#Improvements..
+- a prefix insert switch - so if Sam wants to divert everyone to a single extension, he can just have a switch to pull low an input, which should be safe to wire as a group across the set (assuming the same potential ground).
+This could be used when doing maintenance or making announcements etc.
+- hard time out. this would enforce a maximum session time after which it won't do number pulses anymore - any way to chuck someone off the incoming line? hmm...